garikcareer/companycompass.net/README.md

 2. **Build the project**

-   Use the Gradle wrapper to ensure the correct version is used.
+   Use the Gradle wrapper to build the project
    ```bash
    ./gradlew clean build
    ```

 3. **Run the application**
-   You can run the application using the Gradle's run task.
+   You can run the application using the Gradle's run task
    ```bash
    ./gradlew run
    ```